You Are Here.

 When I got my first strand of low-voltage garden lighting installed and my buildings all lit up at once, it was like having a "Christmas Village" bigger than my house.
 Since then, I've been thinking it would be nice if our whole railroad was a sort of 60'x15' Christmas card for all who could visit or read about it.
 So, if you're wondering what that photo of the Mikado dragging three mismatched coaches along the fence-row "means," it means "Merry Christmas and Best Wishes for the Coming Year."

-Best of luck, have a great fall and winter, enjoy your trains, and especially enjoy any time you have with your family this season.
+Please have a blessed fall and winter, enjoy your trains, and especially enjoy any time you have with your family this season.

 Paul Race